-We want to share some of the contents of this policy with the children too; children (where applicable) work in partnership with the staff to devise the ‘golden rules’; as such staff use opportunities such as circle time or 1-1 to discuss, remind and reinforce the expectations that we have agreed how children should behave.
+We want to share some of the contents of this policy with the children too.
+Pre-school children work in partnership with the staff to devise the ‘golden rules’; as such staff use opportunities such as circle time or 1-1 to discuss, remind and reinforce the expectations that we have agreed as to how children should behave.

 Policy revised by: Yolande Farrell Manager